awodey/awodey.github.io/typetheory/index.md

 - Simple type theory and cartesian closed categories
 - Dependent type theory and locally cartesian closed categories
-- Topological, Kripke, and algebraic semantics
+- Topological, realizability, Kripke, and algebraic semantics
+- Kripke-Joyal forcing
 - Martin-L"of type theory
 - Homotopy type theory

 ### Texts

 Course notes will be provided.
 The following are recommended for further reading.